Pure Sunfarms introduces Soar, a cannabis brand reaching new heights

 Pure Sunfarms products are available in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, Yukon, Northwest Territories, New Brunswick, and Newfoundland and Labrador at participating retailers and online through each region's respective distributor where applicable.
 Pure Sunfarms also provides cannabis to its affiliate ROSE LifeScience in Québec, other licensed producers in Canada and is EU GMP certified to export product internationally.

 Pure Sunfarms is the licensed producer of record for Pure Sunfarms, The Original Fraser Valley Weed Co., Soar, and is Cookies sun-grown partner in Canada.
-Pure Sunfarms is a wholly owned subsidiary of Village Farms International, Inc. (Nasdaq: VFF).
+Pure Sunfarms is a wholly owned subsidiary of Village Farms International, Inc. VFF.

 Media Contact